MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/CQD-upload-tenant-building-data.md

 3. Append the net new subnets to the original building file.
 4. Upload the newly modified building file following the same process as above, and set the start date for one day after the previous building file ends.

-#### Updating the current building file

-If a building file is already uploaded but you need to add missing subnets, do the following in the CQD Tenant Data Upload portal:

-1. Download the original file, if you don't already have an up-to-date copy.
-2. Remove the current file in CQD.
-3. Append the new subnets to the original file.
-4. Upload the building file.
-Be sure to set the start date to at least eight months prior so that CQD will process historical data.

-### Missing subnets
+## Add missing subnets

 After you upload building information for managed networks, every managed network should have a building association.
 However, this won't always be the case; typically, a few subnets are missed.
-This section covers how to validate those missing networks.
+This section tells you how to validate those missing networks.

 Browse to the **Detailed Reports** page in CQD and navigate to the **Missing Subnet Report** included in the CQD templates.
 This presents all the subnets with 10 or more audio streams that aren't defined in the building data file and are being marked as outside.
 Ensure that there are no managed networks in this list.
 If subnets are missing, update the original building data file and re-upload it to CQD.